Zach Braff: Theater

 Braff returned to the Public Theater in 2002, in a part in Twelfth Night, staged in Central Park.
 In mid-2010, Braff took a lead role in Trust, at the Second Stage Theatre, a contemporary Off-Broadway theater company.
 The play ran from July 23 to September 12, extending its scheduled run by one week.
 Braff wrote on Facebook that he was "Having so much fun doing Trust."
 The play co-starred Sutton Foster, Ari Graynor, and Bobby Cannavale, was written by Paul Weitz and directed by Peter DuBois.
 Braff played Henry, a wealthy married man who "looks to find something real in the most unlikely of places."

 In early 2011, Braff announced that he had written a play to be performed at the Second Stage Theatre in mid-2011.
 His play, All New People, is set on Long Beach Island and centers on Charlie, a 35-year-old from Braff's home state New Jersey.
 The play was directed by Peter DuBois, who directed Braff in Trust the previous year.
 When announcing the play on Facebook, Braff wrote that 'one of my dreams comes true'.
 In 2012, Braff moved the play on tour to the UK, playing in Manchester at the Manchester Opera House between February 8–11, Glasgow at the King's Theatre between February 14–18, and finally in London for 10 weeks at the Duke of York's Theatre from February 22.

 On April 10, 2014, Braff opened on Broadway in the musical Bullets Over Broadway The Musical, an adaptation of Woody Allen's 1994 film, directed and choreographed by Susan Stroman.

 Other pursuits

-In 2009, Braff opened up the restaurant Mermaid Oyster Bar in New York City with chef and high school friend Laurence Edelman, as well as Danny Abrams.
+In 2009, Braff opened the Mermaid Oyster Bar in New York City with chef and high school friend Laurence Edelman, as well as Danny Abrams.

-Proprietors of the Rio Theater in Monte Rio, California credited Braff with making the donation that put their Kickstarter campaign over the target to buy a digital projector over its $60,000 goal in May 2013.
+Proprietors of the Rio Theater in Monte Rio, California, credited Braff with making the donation that put their Kickstarter campaign over the target to buy a digital projector over its $60,000 goal in May 2013.

 In March 2020, Braff and Scrubs co-star Donald Faison launched a Scrubs rewatch podcast titled Fake Doctors, Real Friends.
 Distributed by iHeartRadio, the duo also shares stories and experiences of their time on set.
 Guests on the podcast include their co-stars Sarah Chalke, Judy Reyes, Neil Flynn, John C. McGinley, Christa Miller, and Ken Jenkins as well as the show's creator, Bill Lawrence and director Michael Spiller.